mobxjs/mobx/docs/refguide/api.md

 ### `isAction`
 Usage: `isAction(func)`.
 Returns true if the given function is wrapped / decorated with `action`.

+### `isComputed`
+Usage: `isComputed(thing, property?)`.
+Returns true if the giving thing is a boxed computed value, or if the designated property is a computed value.

 ### `createTransformer`
 Usage: `createTransformer(transformation: A => B, onCleanup?): A = B`.
 Can be used to make functions that transforms one value into another value reactive and memoized.